 Despite putting in the effort, I’ve never been all that high on the comedies of producer, director, and screenwriter Judd Apatow.
 I know several of his movies have legions of loyal followers, and I can certainly respect that.
 But for some reason his brand hasn’t always clicked for me.
 But comedy is arguably the most subjective genre in cinema which is a good reason why talents like Apatow have enjoyed successful careers.

 Then you have “The Bubble”, Apatow’s new comedy for Netflix that could very well stretch that above-mentioned subjectivity to its limits.
 This COVID-era clunker attempts to riff on everything from the pandemic to Hollywood celebrity status.
-But it ends up being a scattershot mess that’s so full itself that it’s completely unaware of how unfunny it is.
+But it ends up being a scattershot mess that’s so full of itself that it’s completely unaware of how unfunny it is.
 And that’s a shame because there are some fun names attached to the cast.

 Written by Apatow and Pam Brady, “The Bubble” chronicles the making of a movie during the COVID-19 pandemic.
 It attempts to find humor in nearly every pandemic mandate and protocol that so many of us endured as much of the world basically went into shutdown.
 It pokes fun at masks, social distancing, quarantines, COVID tests, etc. In the process it inadvertently manages to make light of many of the mental health consequences many people (especially those in less privileged circumstances) suffered through – isolation, loneliness, depression, etc.